Bankruptcy Alternative Services

 This option can help you avoid the need to file bankruptcy when the creditor fails to meet its requirements in the lawsuit.
 We demand the creditor prove its case against you by asserting the proper objections and defenses.
 Unfortunately, we see people attempt to represent themselves in court time after time and it does not end well for most.
 Asserting the right defenses from the start of the collection lawsuit is crucial to beating the creditor in court.
 If you attempt to research how to beat a creditor in court and use the wrong information, you could ultimately shoot yourself in the foot and lose the lawsuit.
 Hiring an experienced Pennsylvania collection defense attorney is worth it.

-Even though creditors have a right to collect debt owed to them, they must do so without breaking the law.
+Even though debt collectors have a right to collect debt owed to them, they must do so without breaking the law.
 You have rights that protect you from harassing, misleading, and deceptive tactics of collectors.
-Unfortunately, certain creditors or debt collectors have no problem violating the law.
+Unfortunately, certain debt collectors have no problem violating the law.
 When consumer violations occur, it is important to hire an attorney who not only knows the law, but who is aggressive enough to file claims on your behalf.

-At EDF Law, we can determine if your creditors or the debt collectors have violated consumer law and we can file legal action on your behalf without you paying us.
-You may be entitled to up to $1,000.00 for the violation plus actual damages and the creditor, not you, pays your attorney's fees.
+At EDF Law, we can determine if the debt collectors have violated consumer law and we can file legal action on your behalf without you paying us.
+You may be entitled to up to $1,000.00 for the violation plus actual damages and the debt collector, not you, pays your attorney's fees.

 Pre-Bankruptcy Debt Resolution